cpbotha/nvpy/README.rst

 Installation
 ============

-nvPY works only on Python 3.6 or later.
-If you want to work on python 2.7, please use nvPY v1.2.x.

 For beginners, also for detailed installation recipes, see the `nvPY installation guide <https://github.com/cpbotha/nvpy/blob/master/docs/installation.rst>`_.

 For experts and contributors, run following commands::